natashamathur/cryptic/README.md

 * [hashlib](https://docs.python.org/2/library/hashlib.html)
 * [pynacl](https://pynacl.readthedocs.io/en/stable/secret/)

-The code is intended to be run from the command line.
+This utility is intended to be run from the command line.
 The following formats can be used for commands:

 *Suppose the file name of the original file is: sample.txt*